gilangvperdana/React-Node-MicroServices/README.md

 ./posts for Posts Backend with NodeJS || Running on Port 4000 ./event-bus for Event-Bus Services || Running on Port 4005 ./query for Data Query Services || Running on Port 4002

+For K8s Cluster, there are added feature called "Moderation" it's running on Port 4003
 ```

 ## Important